joppuyo/disable-media-pages/README.md

 ### Can I restore the attachment page slugs after mangling?

 Not right now, but this feature is [planned](https://github.com/joppuyo/disable-media-pages/issues/4) in a future version of the plugin.

+## Thanks

+Special thanks to Greg Schoppe for [his reseach](https://gschoppe.com/wordpress/disable-attachment-pages/) and inspiration that helped a lot with developing this plugin.